TOMToolkit/tom_base/docs/observing/observation_module.rst

 |image1|

-Some notes: 1.
+:Some notes:

+#.
 The form is empty, but we’ll fix that next.

-2. The ``name`` variable of ``MyObservationFacility`` determines what the top of the page says (``Submit an observation to MyFacility``).
+#.
+The ``name`` variable of ``MyObservationFacility`` determines what the top
+    of the page says (``Submit an observation to MyFacility``).
 It also determines the name of the button under “Observe” on the target’s page.

-3. You should see a tab for ``Custom Observation`` as the only option on the page.
+#.
+You should see a tab for ``Custom Observation`` as the only option on
+    the page.
 This is read from the ``observation_forms`` variable in ``MyObservationFacility``.
 That variable is a dict.
 The value of each dict item is the observation form class.
 The key of each dict item is what should be used to distinguish different observation types in your code, which will be displayed in Pascal Case in the observation form tabs.
     To see a demonstration of this, check out the `Las Cumbres Observatory <https://github.com/TOMToolkit/tom_base/blob/main/tom_observations/facilities/lco.py>`__ facility’s ``observation_forms`` and ``get_form``.

 Now let’s populate the form.
-Let’s assume our observatory only requires us to send 2 parameters (besides the target data): exposure_time and exposure_count.
+Let’s assume our observatory only requires us to send 2 parameters (besides the target data): `exposure_time` and `exposure_count`.
 Let’s start by adding them to our form class:

 .. code:: python